kavia-common/product-support-assistant-33464-33473/qa_agent_frontend/README.md

 3) Port/host issues:
 - Ensure the dev server is actually running.
 If port 3000 is used by another process, run on a different port:
   - `PORT=3001 npm run start:port`
+  - Or use the provided alias: `npm run start:3002`

 4) Error UI:
 - We ship a basic Error Boundary that will display runtime render errors instead of a blank screen.
 Check the message shown on-screen and the console log for details.